shiffman/shiffman.net/teaching/a2z/analysis/index.md

 };
 {% endhighlight %}

 That's right.
 A JavaScript object is a collection of name-value pairs.
-And so while it might be more convenient to have a custom-tailored dictionary object, we're going to fairly easy be able to get all the functionality we need out of just a plain old object itself.
+And so while it might be more convenient to have a custom-tailored dictionary object, we're going to be able to get all the functionality we need out of just a plain old object itself.

-To start writing a concordance program then all we need is an empty object.
+To start writing a concordance all we need is an empty object.

 {% highlight javascript %}
 var concordance = {};